kodeGenius/Question-Predictor/README.md

 # Question-Predictor
-This app is developed to help pre
+This app is developed to help pred